 California-blend gasoline fell after a report said refinery oil stockpiles jumped last week.

 Refineries had 16.6 million barrels of crude on hand last week, 9.4 percent more than the week ended March 16, the state Energy Commission said yesterday.
-Tesoro (TSO) Corp. said last week it’s Golden Eagle refinery in Martinez, California, was back at normal rates following a maintenance turnaround, signaling an increase in fuel production this week.
+Tesoro (TSO:US) Corp. said last week it’s Golden Eagle refinery in Martinez, California, was back at normal rates following a maintenance turnaround, signaling an increase in fuel production this week.

 California-blend gasoline, or Carbob, in Los Angeles (MOGLDB85) fell 5.25 cents to a discount of 7.25 cents a gallon against gasoline futures traded on the New York Mercantile Exchange, according to data compiled by Bloomberg.
 The same fuel in San Francisco (MOGSD85P) dropped 5.75 cents to a 9.75 cent discount to futures.